-1492 Figure 3-5 Out of Policy Computing Device
+Figure 3-5 Out of Policy Computing Device

-- Address the policy warning by using the following procedures to create a Delta Platform Certificate on HP Inc. and Dell laptops which reflects changes in the target platform components.
-A Delta Platform Certificate can be created in Linux or Windows; however, this demonstration only exercises creation on the Windows platform. - 1497 Ensure the following prerequisites are met: - The administrator has installed PACCOR onto the target laptop. - A base Platform Certificate has been created and configured in the HIRS ACA.
-Creation of a Delta Platform Certificate is dependent on the existence of another base Platform Certificate for the same laptop. - Next, complete the following procedures to create a Delta Platform Certificate. - 5.
-Open a command prompt as an Administrator on the target laptop.
-Change directories to the following: - 1505 <paccor install folder>\scripts\windows - 6.
-Create a directory named pc\testgen in the working directory from the previous step if it does not already exist. - 7.
+Address the policy warning by using the following procedures to create a Delta Platform Certificate on HP Inc. and Dell laptops which reflects changes in the target platform components.
+A Delta Platform Certificate can be created in Linux or Windows; however, this demonstration only exercises creation on the Windows platform.

+Ensure the following prerequisites are met:

+- The administrator has installed PACCOR onto the target laptop. - A base Platform Certificate has been created and configured in the HIRS ACA.
+Creation of a Delta Platform Certificate is dependent on the existence of another base Platform Certificate for the same laptop.

+Next, complete the following procedures to create a Delta Platform Certificate.

+1. Open a command prompt as an Administrator on the target laptop.
+Change directories to the following:

+'''

+<paccor install folder>\scripts\windows

+'''

+- 2. Create a directory named pc\testgen in the working directory from the previous step if it does not already exist. - 3.
 Retrieve the base Platform Certificate from the HIRS ACA portal or other means.
-Change the filename of the Platform Certificate to holder.crt and place it into the pc\testgen directory. - 8.
-Execute PACCOR's component gathering script and capture the output with the following command. - 1512 powershell -ExecutionPolicy Bypass ./allcomponents.ps1 components.json - 9.
-The component list needs to be manually edited to reflect added, modified, or removed components of the system.
+Change the filename of the Platform Certificate to holder.crt and place it into the pc\testgen directory. - 4.
+Execute PACCOR's component gathering script and capture the output with the following command.

+'''

+powershell -ExecutionPolicy Bypass ./allcomponents.ps1 components.json

+'''

+- 5. The component list needs to be manually edited to reflect added, modified, or removed components of the system.
 Using a JSON file editor, open the components.json file. - a.
 In the COMPONENTS object, identify the objects that represent components to be saved in the new Delta Platform Certificate.
 Add a STATUS field at the end of these components with a value of ADDED, MODIFIED, or REMOVED.
 For example, to modify the chassis serial number, create a COMPONENTS entry similar to the following.

-'''

-1519

-1520

-"COMPONENTS": [

-1521

-{

-1522

-"COMPONENTCLASS": {

-1523

-"COMPONENTCLASSREGISTRY": "2.23.133.18.3.1",

-1524

-"COMPONENTCLASSVALUE": "00020001"

-1525

-1526

-"MANUFACTURER": "Example Manufacturer",

-1527

-"MODEL": "1",

-1528

-"SERIAL": "1234",

-1529

-"STATUS": "MODIFIED"

-1530

-}

-1531

-]

-1532

-}

-'''

 - b.
 Delete all other objects under COMPONENTS. - c.
-Once finished editing the components.json file, move it to the pc\testgen folder. - 1535 10.
+Once finished editing the components.json file, move it to the pc\testgen folder. - 6.
 Using a text editor, modify the pc\certgen script header variables. - a.
 Set the ekcert variable to point to holder.crt from step 3. - b.
 Set the componentlist variable to point to components.json from step 5. - c.
 Change the value of serialnumber to 0002. - d.
-If you have a specific signing key and cert, move those files to pc\testgen as well and update the sigkey and pcsigncert variables to point to them. - 11.
-Execute the pc certgen.ps1 script using the following command:
+If you have a specific signing key and cert, move those files to pc\testgen as well and update the sigkey and pcsigncert variables to point to them. - 7.
+Execute the pc\certgen.ps1 script using the following command:

 '''

-powershell -ExecutionPolicy Bypass ./pc certgen.ps1
+powershell -ExecutionPolicy Bypass ./pc_certgen.ps1

 '''

-- 12. The resulting Delta Platform Certificate will be stored in the pc\testgen folder. - 13.
-Upload the new Delta Platform Certificate to the HIRS-ACA portal. - Note that laptops that are continuously monitored with the Windows-based HIRS Provisioner will be evaluated against this new baseline.
+- 8. The resulting Delta Platform Certificate will be stored in the pc\testgen folder. - 9.
+Upload the new Delta Platform Certificate to the HIRS-ACA portal.

+Note that laptops that are continuously monitored with the Windows-based HIRS Provisioner will be evaluated against this new baseline.

-1547 3.2.2 Dashboards
+3.2.2 Dashboards

-- The dashboard created in Section 2.11.2.3 attempts to consolidate and communicate potential integrity - issues to the IT administrator while computing devices are in operational use.
-The timeliness of this - information will depend on the cadence that your organization chooses to update the various data feeds - 1551 from Microsoft Configuration Manager and the Eclypsium Analytic platform.
-This demonstration displays - to the administrator if there are detected component swaps from computing devices that can leverage

-1553 Intel TSC and HIRS-ACA platforms.
-Further, it displays any detected firmware platform integrity issues 1554 from the Eclypsium Analytic cloud and on-premises platform across all manufacturers in this prototype.
+The dashboard created in Section 2.11.2.3 attempts to consolidate and communicate potential integrity issues to the IT administrator while computing devices are in operational use.
+The timeliness of this information will depend on the cadence that your organization follows for updating the various data feeds from Microsoft Configuration Manager and the Eclypsium Analytic platform.
+This demonstration displays to the administrator if there are detected component swaps from computing devices that can leverage Intel TSC and HIRS-ACA platforms.
+Further, it displays any detected firmware platform integrity issues from the Eclypsium Analytic cloud and on-premises platform across all manufacturers in this prototype.